Skip to main content

 If cancellation occurs during the programme, we will offer you the following three options:

-• If you choose not to defer, and If cancellation is announced before halfway through your Expedition, you can ask Raleigh to return 50% of your payment (minus the operational costs already spent by the organization and the bank charges).
-This right to a return of funds applies to funds paid directly to us by you; If cancellation is announced after halfway through the Expedition, no fundraising would be returned; or
+If you choose not to defer, and if cancellation is announced before halfway through your Expedition, you can ask Raleigh to return 50% of your payment (minus the operational costs already spent by the organization and the bank charges).
+This right to a return of funds applies to funds paid directly to us by you; If cancellation is announced after halfway through the Expedition, no payment would be returned; or

 If you fail to notify us of which of the above offers from Raleigh you wish to accept within nine (9) months of the date of the offer, you shall be deemed to accept the offer for Raleigh to retain your funds already paid to Raleigh or held on Raleigh’s behalf by you and not obtain a deferred place on an equivalent Expedition, unless you later satisfy us that there are reasonable mitigating circumstances for your lack of response.